Taraji P. Henson: Other work

 On April 1, 2022, Henson was appointed by President Joe Biden to the President's Board of Advisors on Historically Black Colleges and Universities.

+In June 2025, Henson spoke at the inauguration of Aisha Braveboy as county executive of Prince George's County, Maryland.

 Personal life

-In 1994, Henson gave birth to her son Marcell.
+In 1994, Henson gave birth to her son, Marcell.
 His father, Henson's high-school sweetheart William LaMarr Johnson, was murdered in 2003.
 In 2014, Henson said that her son had been racially profiled by police and that his car had been illegally searched during a traffic stop in Glendale, California.
 A video obtained by the Los Angeles Times showed Marcell had driven through a lighted crosswalk while a pedestrian was crossing, given verbal consent to search his vehicle, and admitted to smoking marijuana two hours before driving.
 Hashish oil and marijuana were found inside the car.
 Forty minutes after the video was made public, Henson said in an Instagram message, "I would like to publicly apologize to the officer and the Glendale Police Department.
 A mother's job is not easy, and neither is a police officer's."

 A supporter of People for the Ethical Treatment of Animals (PETA), Henson appeared nude in an ad for the I'd Rather Be Naked Than Wear Fur campaign in January 2011.
 She joined PETA again for their 2013 campaign, "Be an Angel for Animals", where Henson posed with her family dog Uncle Willie.
 "Chained dogs suffer day in and day out," the ad stated.
 "They are cold, hungry, thirsty, vulnerable, and lonely.
 Keep them inside, where it's safe and warm."

 Henson posed nude for the May issue of Allure magazine in 2012.
 In February 2015, Henson was featured in an ad for the NOH8 Campaign supporting the LGBT community.
 In late 2017, she switched to a vegan diet.

-On May 13, 2018, Henson got engaged to former NFL player Kelvin Hayden.
-She disclosed the end of their engagement during the October 19, 2020, episode of The Breakfast Club.
+On May 13, 2018, Henson was engaged to former NFL player Kelvin Hayden.
+She disclosed the end of their engagement during an episode of The Breakfast Club on October 19, 2020.

 Henson is a Christian and considers acting to be a spiritual experience.